drZymo/swoq/Documentation/swoq.md

 ## `Start`

 With this function your program can start a new game.
 There are two types of games: a quest and a training.
-See "[[#Quest or Training]]" for more information.
+See [Quest queueing](#quest-queueing) for more information.
 The function has two parameters:

     string userId = 1;
     optional int32 level = 2;

 Your unique `userId` is given during registration.

 The `level` parameter is optional.
 If you don't provide it, then a Quest game will be started.
 If you do provide it, then a Training game will be started.
 The `level` parameter must be a number greater than or equal to 0, and less than or equal to your user level.
 Your user account (identified with `userId`) has a certain level.
 Your program can only start Training games up to the level you have achieved.

 The first parameter of the server's response is a result value:

     StartResult result = 1;

-If this value is `RESULT_OK` then the game is started and more parameters are provided.
+If this value is `START_RESULT_OK` then the game is started and more parameters are provided.
 For all other values it means the game was not started.
-See [[#Result]] for more information.
+See [StartResult](#startresult) for more information.
 If the game is started successfully, the following parameters are provided:

     optional string gameId = 2;
     optional int32 width = 3;